-Doris Settles, Secretary – Doris Settles has spent her life writing about people: their joys, successes, work and communities.
-Author of three books and articles too numerous to list, she has taught writing at Lexington Community College, the University of Kentucky, and serves as a writing mentor at the Carnegie Center for Literacy and Learning and is currently a manager for the 2020 Census.
-Doris volunteers as a Fayette County Extension Master Gardener Program, where she was part of the original Arboretum/EMG committee that brought America in Bloom to Lexington.
+Doris Settles, Vice President – Doris has spent her life writing about people: their joys, successes, work and communities.
+Author of three books and numerous articles, she has taught writing at Lexington Community College, the University of Kentucky, and serves as a writing mentor at the Carnegie Center for Literacy and Learning and is currently a manager for the 2020 Census.
+Doris volunteers as a speaker for the Fayette County Extension Master Gardener Program, where she was part of the original lecture committee that brought America in Bloom to Lexington.